the-turing-way/the-turing-way/book/website/ethical-research/data-anonymization.md

 > not sure where this subheading fits(?), also not sure if this section is necessary for the book(?) -irenekp
 ### Privacy Models
-Evaluation of reidentification risks is a non-trivial problem and today, is mainly done through qualitative methods that focus on the characteristics of the source data like sampling size.
-However, there exists a class of privacy models that act both as techniques of anonymization as well as measures for the risk levels of the data.
+Measurement of reidentification risks is a non-trivial problem, however, there exists a class of helpful privacy models that act both as techniques of anonymization as well as measures for the risk levels of the data.
 These mainly focus on expressing the uniqueness of a record in a database as most risk evaluations today are focused on determining record uniqueness [8].
 This privacy class includes, among others:
 * **k-anonymity**: Released data is said to have k-anonymity when an individual cannot be distinguished from k-1 others who have similar properties.
-* **ℓ-diversity**: Is an extention of k-anonymity that protects data against attribute disclosure by ensuring that each sensitive attribute has at least ℓ "well represented" values in each equivalence class.
+* **ℓ-diversity**: Is an extension of k-anonymity that protects data against attribute disclosure by ensuring that each sensitive attribute has at least ℓ "well represented" values in each equivalence class.
 * **t-closeness**: As an extension of ℓ-diversity, this privacy model prevents attribute disclosure by treating the values of an attribute distinctly by taking into account the distribution of data values for that attribute.
 There are a variety of similar measures that extend these privacy models by focusing on obscuring different statistical properties that could otherwise act as loopholes by facilitating re-identification.

 ### When to evaluate re-identification risks?
+When releasing anonymized data, while it may appear that none of the current day tools might be able to re-identify it, the researcher should account for technological advancements in the future.
 Evaluation of re-identification risks is not intended to be a one-time process that takes place at the time of release of data.
-Before releasing the data, the researcher has to account for the possibility of technological advancements in the future being able to re-identify data that seems entirely anonymous in the current technological landscape.
-Further, the researcher must periodically test and re-evaluate the identifiability of their data over time with consideration to the newly available tools and methods.
+The researcher should periodically test and re-evaluate the identifiability of their data over time with consideration to the newly available tools and methods.

 ## Common Misconceptions
-There are many data privacy related terms that occur in close relation to anonymization in common use.
-These however, are often not part of anonymization techniques and might not have similar goals.
-Hence it is important to distinguish them from data anonymization.
+There are many data-privacy related terms that are often used interchangeably in ordinary language.
+Below, some of these concepts are introduced for the purpose of clarifying how they are differ from traditional data anonymization.
+  * Synthetic Data: is fake information that is artificially generated to closely resemble the original data.
   > (ambiguous: wikipedia calls it a subset of anonymized data) - irenekp
-  * Synthetic Data: is fake information that is artificially generated too closely resemble the original data.
-  * Pseudonymization: here, PII fields are replaced by an unrelated and randomized reference number.
-However, if there exists a database that maps the PII with the reference number, the process becomes reversible and identifiable.
+  * Pseudonymization: here, Personally Identifiable fields are replaced by an unrelated and randomized reference number.
+However, if there exists a database that maps the Personally Identifiable fields with the reference number, the process becomes reversible and identifiable.
-  * Storing unedited source data after anonymization invalidates the anonymization process and results in the new data being pseudo-anonymized data instead which does not meet the same legal requirements.
+  * Storing unedited source data after anonymization invalidates the anonymization process and results in the new data being pseudo-anonymized data instead, which does not meet the same legal requirements.
   ### Does Anonymization render data useless for analytics?
   Anonymizing data doesn't necessarily destroy the quality of the data or make it ineligible for data analytics purposes.
 Depending on the technique used and the level of data required, it is possible to retain key relationships and statistical properties required for analytics.
 This requires the researcher to pick their anonymization techniques with greater care.
 In fact, many anonymization techniques provide a generalized trend instead of individual data, if the loss of an individual's data makes a huge difference to the researcher's machine learning/data science models, there is a possibility that the model was overfit initially[5].
 In general for statistical uses, the researcher should be careful if they are picking perturbative data anonymization techniques that add noise to, and change the distribution characteristics of the data.